Welcome to the relaunched CSG Portal!

 As part of its work, SU recruits to and coordinates the CSG.
 The CSG is made up of a flexible pool of experts and includes contractors, civil servants and serving UK police officers specialising in a wide range of thematic areas of expertise.
 The CSG operates on a 'two-stage' recruitment basis; SU initially recruits individuals to become members of the CSG pool, and then recruits from that pool as and when expertise is required for individual tasks.

-The CSG is made up of Deployable Civilian Experts (DCEs), the Civil Service Stabilisation Cadre (CSSC), and a pool of serving UK police officers.
-DCEs – which make up the bulk of the CSG – are split into the following three groups:
+The CSG is made up of Deployable Civilian Experts (DCEs), civil servants and a pool of serving UK police officers.
+DCEs – which make up the bulk of the CSG – are split into the following two groups:

 If you know anyone who is interested in applying to join the CSG, please direct them to the Stabilisation Unit recruitment webpage for more information.